Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-selector/genome-selector-intro.md

 #### Removing a species genome

-You can remove a genome by selecting the 'Remove species' button, on the top right of the Species homepage.
+You can remove a genome by selecting the 'Remove species' button, on the top right of the Genome homepage.

-The Species homepage
+The Genome homepage

-You can navigate to a Species homepage by clicking on the species genome lozenge.
+You can navigate to a Genome homepage by clicking on the species genome lozenge.

-The Species homepage also contains more information about the genes, variants of species genome, details about the genome assembly and the controls to manage a list of species genomes.
+The Genome homepage also contains more information about the genes, variants of species genome, details about the genome assembly and the controls to manage a list of species genomes.

 ![Remove species button on species homepage](media/remove-button-species-homepage.png)

 ### How to remove a genome

-Select the 'Remove species' button, on the top right of the Species homepage.
+Select the 'Remove species' button, on the top right of the Genome homepage.

 A warning message will be displayed.
 Select the green 'Remove' button to delete the species genome fron your list.